 This way, it conveniently doubles as a storage wrap for when they don’t finish the pizza.

-I bought mine at Costco, but you can get it delivered from Amazon (gotta love that Prime) to save you some hassle.
+I bought mine at Costco, but you can get Heavy Duty Foil from Amazon (gotta love that Prime) to save you some hassle.

 I know this seems like a no brainer, but there are a ton of people who still don’t believe in the miracle of a dishwasher.